 Equity taxes for startup employees

-Startup tax is about liquidity timing. know what is taxable before you can sell.
+Startup tax is about liquidity timing — know what is taxable before you can sell.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?